Build Beyond Belief

 Describe what you want

-Open ChatGPT or Claude.
-Don't worry about "prompting."
-Just explain what you want to exist.
+Open ChatGPT, Claude, or Copilot Chat.
+Do not worry about "prompting."
+Explain the outcome you want.
 Be specific about what it should do, not how it should work internally.

 More detail = better results.
 "A budgeting app" is vague.
 "A monthly budget tracker that categorizes expenses, shows a pie chart, and warns me when I'm over budget in any category" is great.